Postgres 18 just shipped, and it’s already available on Neon. Deploy it in seconds and try the new features

 Neon Data API is in beta and ready to use.
 We're actively improving it based on feedback from developers like you.
 Share your experience in our Discord or via the Neon Console.

-The Neon Data API, powered by PostgREST, offers a ready-to-use REST API for your Neon database.
+The Neon Data API offers a ready-to-use REST API for your Neon database that's compatible with PostgREST.
 You can interact with any table, view, or function using standard HTTP verbs (GET, POST, PATCH, DELETE).
 To simplify querying, use client libraries like postgrest-js, postgrest-py, or postgrest-go:

 const { data } = await client.from('posts').select('*');